 It’s not always easy to quiet a negative inner monologue.
 Here’s more on how to break bad habits like self-flagellation.

 Here is a powerful tool for reducing negative self-talk, anxiety, and stressful or intrusive thoughts: daily meditation.
-Devoting just ten to fifteen minutes a day to achieving a positive mindset and a quieter, calmer mind and body can make an enormous difference in your life.
+Devoting just ten to fifteen minutes a day to achieving a quieter, calmer mind and body can make an enormous difference in your life.
 You’ll gain an increased awareness of your own thoughts, as well as the realization that you are bigger than those thoughts.
 Knowledge is power: When you understand that you are more than your inner monologue, you can shut it down when it isn’t serving you.

 If you’ve never meditated before, it’s helpful to have someone more experienced guide you as you begin.
 Consider using a mindfulness app like Calm, which features a variety of meditation exercises led by experts.
 Relax, and remember that this isn’t a task or a contest.
 If you’re not able to perfectly focus your attention, you haven’t failed.
 Whatever you’re able to achieve during each meditation session is enough.